-The Robeson Research Center, located on the first floor of Du Bois College House, is a spacious study room open to all University students.
-The center is named for Paul Robeson, an African-American who is known as an athlete, scholar, actor, singer and activist of his time.
+The Paul Robeson Library, located on the first floor of Du Bois College House, is a spacious study room open to all University students.
+The library is named for Paul Robeson, an African-American who is known as an athlete, scholar, actor, singer and activist of his time.
 Robeson spent his last years in Philadelphia.

 Periodically throughout the semester, various workshops are held regarding academic help services on campus, as well as other important factors for improving student life.
 Inside the center, students can access information about different departments and their services across the University.